seaside1/unifiprotect/README.md

 you need to update it to at least firmware 2.0.18.
 After 2.0.18 UCKP is running UniFiOs just like the UDMP and UNVR.

+<b>Note stay on stable UniFi Protect version.
+Early Access versions are not supported.</b>

 ## Dependencies
 * OH3 Map transformations ( https://www.openhab.org/addons/transformations/map/ )